chibicitiberiu/regard/README.md

 Regard is a self hosted personal video management platform, which allows you to keep track of, download automatically and watch the content you want to see.

+## Installation (Docker)

+The easiest method to install Regard is to use the docker images

 ## Development setup